-In the development of the Hanover Sustainability Master Plan, the Town and its consultant (VHB) sought input from the Hanover community - inclusive of Town staff, representatives of community boards, committees, and organizations, and the general public.
-The following provides a summary of the feedback received from the town's stakeholders during each of these touchpoints.
+As part of the Hanover Sustainability Master Plan, the Town and its planning consultant (VHB) sought input from the Hanover community - inclusive of Town staff, representatives of community boards, committees, and organizations, and the general public - at optimal points during the planning process.
+The following provides a summary of the feedback received from the Town's stakeholders during each of these touchpoints.
 This feedback supplied crucial inputs that informed the development of the Sustainability Master Plan, in particular its Vision Statement, Goals, and Strategies.
 The touchpoints summarized herein include:

 - Preliminary Stakeholder Interviews

 - Greatest Strength/Greatest Wish Surveys

 - Public Visioning Forum

 - Public Visioning Survey

+- Development Solutions Workshop

-- Strategy Input and Prioritization Survey (Summary Forthcoming)
+- Comment Form on the Project Website (Summary Forthcoming)